spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 ```

 In the `.env` file I can define however many environment variables I
 need for use locally.
-I've put an example one for using a public token
+I've put an example for one for using draft and
-where the stage is published:
+published tokens where the stage is published which is commented out:

 ```bash
 # draft